rohitl17/data512-project-common-analysis/README.md

 #### Rate of New Covid Cases with the Mask Policies in Maricopa County, AZ
 ![Rate of New Covid Cases with the Mask Policies in Maricopa, AZ](part1_visualization.png)

+1. We see the first change point around 2020-06, which was the first peak of the pandemic, before this even if the masking policies were implemented, people were probably not very serious about it, hence strictly wearing mask policy might not have worked.
+But then over time masks seemed to work.
+(Some evidence of masking impacting cases over the longer progression)
+2. At the second set of change points, we see that when the cases were declining, the CDC changed the guidelines to less strict policy and the cases continued to decline (No real evidence of mask policy change impact on cases)
+3. At the 5th change point (2021-08), we see the mask policy was made less strict and almost a month later the cases started to rise.
+(Noticeable impact of masks onto the cases)
+4. At the next change point, we see that vaccines were available, and people might have reduced wearing masks which led to a rise in cases again and then the next changes would be more of due to vaccines and herd immunity over masks.

+Overall, connecting the dots backwards, we could see some impact of masks on infection rates but not always as we ignore the subjective/qualitative aspects of the broader problem (vaccinations, herd immunity, recovery rates, hospitalizations)

 ### Languages used: Python